-Surveys the development of economic thought and the advancement of economic analysis, including the physiocrats, classicists, marginalists, socialists, neoclassicists, institutionalists, and contemporary schools.
-Prerequisite: ECON 211
+Surveys the development of economic thought and the advancement of economic analysis, including the physiocrats, classicists, marginalists, socialists, neoclassicists, institutionalists, and contemporary

 ECON 490 READINGS IN ECONOMICS - 3 semester hours

 Provides an opportunity for students to select topics not otherwise included in Economics course work.
 It requires intensive reading supervised by the instructor and reported on by the students.
 Prerequisite: ECON 211 and approval of instructor